chantastic/sites/pages/index.md

 const ConnectedMyComponent = Connect(Greeting);
 ```

-This is a powerful pattern for providing fetching and providing data to any number of [stateless function components](#stateless-function).
+This is a powerful pattern for providing fetching and providing data to any number of [function components](#function-component).

 ## State hoisting

-[Stateless functions](#stateless-function) don't hold state (as the name implies).
+[function-component](#function-component) don't hold state (as the name implies).

 Events are changes in state.
 Their data needs to be passed to stateful [container components](#container-component) parents.